tdongsi/tdongsi.github.io/source/_posts/2015-11-21-programming-hive-chapter-1.markdown

 Note that Hive is more suited for data warehouse applications, where data is relatively static and fast response time is not required.
 For example, a simple query such as `select count(*) from my_table` can take several seconds for a very small table (mostly due to startup overhead for MapReduce jobs).
 Hive is a heavily batch-oriented system: in addition to large startup overheads, it neither provides record-level update, insert, or delete nor transactions.
 In short, Hive is not a full database (hint: check HBase).

-HiveQL does not conform to the ANSI SQL standard (not many do), but quite close to MySQL dialect.
+HiveQL does not conform to the ANSI SQL standard (not many do), but it is quite close to MySQL dialect.

 ### Hive within the Hadoop Ecosystem

 A basic understanding of Hadoop and MapReduce can help you to understand and appreciate how Hive works.
-Simple examples such as WordCount in my [last post](/blog/2015/11/21/explaining-wordcount-example/) can be very involving when using the Hadoop Java API with many low-level details, repetitive wiring to/from Mappers and Reducers have to be taken care of (see [WordCount in Java](https://wiki.apache.org/hadoop/WordCount)).
+Simple examples such as WordCount in my [last post](/blog/2015/11/21/explaining-wordcount-example/) can be very involving when using the Hadoop Java API.
+The API requires Java developers to manage many low-level details, repetitive wiring to/from Mappers and Reducers.
+The WordCount example's Java implementation can be found [here](https://wiki.apache.org/hadoop/WordCount).

 Hive not only eliminates advanced, sometimes repetitive Java coding but also provides a familiar interface to those who know SQL.
 Hive lets you complete a lot of work with relatively little effort.
-For example, the same WordCount example in HiveQL is as simple as:
+For example, the same WordCount example in HiveQL can be as simple as:

 ``` sql WordCount example in HiveQL
 CREATE TABLE docs (line STRING);